edmondthui/compound/README.md

 * Drag and drop information into drop zone
 * Have a button to take all the tags in drop zone and display a graph and budget
 * Display graph and budget using D3
-* Animations and CSS for graphs and parallax slider on landing
+* Beautiful and function UI/UX by using animations and CSS for graphs, buttons, and parallax slider on landing

 ## Wireframes
 ### Homepage